paragraph-xyz/docs/src/pages/docs/advanced/recurring-payments.md

 ## Crypto

 Navigate to the [Memberships & Gating page](https://paragraph.xyz/settings/publication/memberships-token-gating) and connect a wallet to Loop to begin accepting crypto recurring payments for paid memberships.
+After connecting to Loop for the first time, you will receive an email to activate your Loop account and set a password.
+This is the login you will use later if you want to manage your Loop account.

 ![Connect Loop](/img/loop-connect.png)